-- (1) The owner of a steam driven engine must ensure that the steam driven engine has a quick closing emergency shut off valve that is - (a) located in the steam pipe to the engine, - (b) arranged so it can be shut from a remote location, and - (c) tested regularly and the results of the tests recorded and kept by the owner in a form acceptable to a provincial safety manager. - (2) All steam driven engines must be inspected annually and the connected boiler must have a hydrostatic test performed annually that is witnessed by a safety officer.
+- (b) arranged so it can be shut from a remote location, and - (c) tested regularly and the results of the tests recorded and kept by the owner in a form acceptable to a provincial safety manager. - (2) All steam driven engines must be inspected annually and the connected boiler must have a hydrostatic test performed annually that is witnessed by a safety officer.